 Over the next decade McCarthy’s weight tended to fluctuate, but you’ve probably noticed the actress looking much trimmer again lately.
 But her weight loss secret has nothing to do with crazy diets, intense calorie restriction, or marathon gym sessions – and she’s still reportedly lost more than 75 pounds.

-That said, you’ve probably noticed the actress looking much trimmer again lately in some of her more recent roles.
-While speaking with CBS This Morning, McCarthy revealed her surprisingly simple weight loss secret: “I finally said, ‘Oh for God sakes, stop worrying about it, and it may be the best thing I’ve ever done.”
-It might sound too easy to be true, but stress can definitely be a factor in weight gain and there’s no denying it worked for McCarthy.
+While upping her protein and getting more exercise have played a key role in the past, it’s been a simple shift in outlook that has ultimately helped her shed — and keep off — the weight.
+While speaking with CBS This Morning, McCarthy revealed her surprisingly simple weight loss secret: “I finally said [to myself], ‘Oh for God sakes, stop worrying about it, and it may be the best thing I’ve ever done.”
+It might sound too easy to be true, but stress can definitely be a factor in weight gain and there’s no denying turning off the weight stress worked for McCarthy.

-McCarthy says she feels amazing now, elaborating: “I truly stopped worrying about it.
+McCarthy says she feels amazing now, elaborating, “I truly stopped worrying about [my weight].
 I stopped over-analyzing, over-thinking, over-doing anything…I just stopped constantly being worried about it and I think there’s something to kinda loosening up and not being so nervous and rigid about it that, bizarrely, has worked.”

-McCarthy also admitted in an interview with Refinery29 that she fully expects her weight to continue to fluctuate — but that it shouldn’t be the “most interesting” thing about her, or any woman for that matter.
+McCarthy has also acknowledged in an interview with Refinery29 that she fully expects her weight to continue to fluctuate — but that it shouldn’t be the “most interesting” thing about her, or any woman for that matter.
 “There has to be something more.
 There are so many more intriguing things about women than their butt or their this or their that.”
-We couldn’t agree more.